NREL/resstock/measures/ResStockArguments/README.md

 **ducts_supply_surface_area_fraction**

 The fraction of supply ducts surface area in the given location.
 Only used if Surface Area is not provided.
 If the fraction is less than 1, the remaining duct area is assumed to be in conditioned space.
-If neither Surface Area nor Area Fraction provided, the OS-HPXML default (see [Air Distribution](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#air-distribution)) is used.
+If neither Surface Area nor Area Fraction provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#air-distributionl'>Air Distribution</a>) is used.

 - **Name:** ``ducts_supply_surface_area_fraction``
 - **Type:** ``String``